Machine learning algorithms for image processing have evolved at a tremendous pace.

 2. Feature vector extraction

-3. Region classification&nbsp
+3. Region classification

 Commonly, support vector machines (SVM) were used here due to their good performance on small scale training data.
 In addition, some classification techniques such as bagging, cascade learning and AdaBoost were used in region classification step, leading to further improvements in detection accuracy.